John of Rila: Life

 Saint John of Rila was born app.
-876 a.c. in Skrino, at the foot of the Osogovo mountain (close to the modern city of Dupnitsa).
+876 a.c. in Skrino, at the foot of the Osogovo mountain.
 He was a contemporary of the reign of emperor and saint Boris I, his sons Vladimir (Rassate) and tsar Simeon I The Great, and the son of the latter - Saint tsar Peter I.

 Originally a herder, at the age of 25, Saint John of Rila became a priest in the "St. Dimitrii" monastery located under peak Ruen.
 After accepting the life of a monk, he left the monastery in order to continue his life in solitude and prayer.

 Saint John of Rila lived in isolation in various locations before going to the Rila Mountains.
 There he spent the rest of his life in prayer and deprived himself of an everyday life by settling in the uncomfortable conditions of the caves in the Rila mountains.

 According to legend, Saint John of Rila was known to have performed a multitude of miracles in order to help the people.
 These miracles brought him undesired fame as he tried to live the life of a hermit and avoid contact with others.
 With his growing number of followers, many young believers and supporters set up camps around his cave, seeking a blessing from him.
 This led the way to the creation of the Rila Monastery, which is considered to be the foremost monastery in Bulgaria.